TerryXhx/CS263-Project/README.md

 #### Matrix

-We define a _matrix_ as a simple function from two nats (corresponding to a row and a column) to a integer.
+We define a _matrix_ as a simple function from two nats (corresponding to a row and a column) to an integer.

 ```Coq
 Definition mat_equiv {m n : nat} (A B : Matrix m n) : Prop :=